ppy/osu-wiki/news/2026/2026-03-15-mappers-guild-spring-2026-priority-quests.md

 ### [Classified: Genre edition](https://mappersguild.com/missions?id=69b4f1060ff92c44ae6600b2) ![platinum icon](/wiki/shared/news/2023-08-29-changes-to-the-mappers-guild/platinum-small.png)

 This quest goes back to the roots of the Mappers' Guild: making maps for upcoming Featured Artists.
-You'll be entrusted with 3 highly confidential, unannounced Featured Artist songs with the goal of **creating and ranking a map for 1 of them!**
+You'll be entrusted with 3 highly confidential, unannounced Featured Artist songs with the goal of **creating and ranking a map for 1 of them**!

 "Genre edition" refers to how songs are chosen.
 You select a genre/category on the quest page, then receive songs based on that selection.
 If you want a different song, you can re-roll too!